-No matter how beautiful, robust and sturdy your chain saw is, without a sharpened chain, it is USELESS.
+No matter how beautiful, robust and sturdy your chain saw is, it is USELESS without a sharpened chain.
 Why?
 Because chains are super important, if they are not treated right (sharpened regularly), it means No Work done.
 In a chain are specially crafted metals (teeth) designed to cut wood and in each tooth are angles.

 To sharpen a chainsaw chain with a fine sharpener, you need to know the unique angle for filling so you get optimum performance.
 It is why this article guide: Chainsaw Sharpening Angles was written.
 Read through and get thoroughly informed about all you need to know.

 Classifications of Chainsaw Tooth Angles